AugustNagro/magnum/README.md

 If you set the java.util Logging level to DEBUG, all SQL queries will be logged.
 Setting to TRACE will log SQL queries and their parameters.

+#### Logging Slow Queries

+You can log slow queries by using the `Transactor` class in conjunction with `SqlLogger.logSlowQueries(FiniteDuration)`.
+See [Customizing Transactions](#customizing-transactions) for an example.
+You can also implement your own SqlLogger subclass as desired.

 ## Motivation